 Must your Human Resources department post jobs internally to notify potential candidates that your organization has a job opening?
 In most cases, posting internal vacancies is not required by any employment laws, but it may be a requirement in a union contract or for a civil service or government position.
-In these instances posting internal vacancies or promoting employees by seniority is often required.
+In these instances posting internal vacancies or promoting employees by seniority is often required by a contract.

 Employers need to clearly state their policies about how they will handle their internal job postings in their employee handbook.
 This ensures that all employees are up-to-date on what they can expect if they apply for an internal vacancy.
 This is important so that your employees perceive your organization as a provider of career development and success opportunities for employees.

 For example, your internal policy may state that any employee who has worked in their current job for six months or more is eligible to apply for any job opening.
 You will also usually find that the current manager of the employee who wishes to apply for an internal job opening must be notified and give their consent before the employee may apply.
 (This saves your organization time if the employee's work is currently unacceptable.)

 The policy may also state that the employer has the option to post the job openings both internally and externally, depending on the skills and experience needed for the job.
 Employers do this when they want to see who is available in the job market who will supplement their current staff.
 Or, they post jobs internally and externally simultaneously when the employer is fairly certain that they don't have the skills needed available internally.